Praxis Core, Praxis II, & Massachusetts Tests for Education Licensure Tests

 - or Combined Praxis Core Test # 5751

 *The Praxis Core replaces the Praxis 1.
-After July 2014, all students must the take Praxis Core, unless exempt, for admission into Watson.
+After August 2014, all students must the take Praxis Core, unless exempt, for admission into Watson.
 Scores from Praxis 1 and Praxis Core may not be combined for entry to Watson.
+Students who have already passed the full Praxis 1 may submit scores for admission to Watson, however students who need to take Praxis are urged to take the Core so that if a re-take is necessary scores can be combined.
+Praxis Core and Praxis 1 scores cannot be combined.

 Click on the titles below to expand the text.